PCB Cleanup: How Dredging Was Performed

-GE selected Cashman Dredging & Marine Contracting Co., LLC, a leading national dredging contractor, to perform the dredging work.
-Shaw Environmental & Infrastructure operates the processing facility and Finger Lakes Railway operates the rail yard.
+GE selected Cashman Dredging & Marine Construction Corp. and Great Lakes Dredge and Dock Co., both leading national dredging contractors, to perform the dredging work.
+CB&I Environment operated the processing facility and Finger Lakes Railway operated the rail yard.

-Dredging is being performed in the river approximately 200 miles north of New York City, along the shorelines of Washington and Saratoga counties.
-Dredging is proceeding from north to south in the main stem of the Hudson.
-Three to four dredges operate simultaneously.
+Dredging was performed in the river approximately 200 miles north of New York City.
+Three to four dredges operated simultaneously.

-Dredged material is loaded onto 195-foot-long hopper barges that, when filled, are pushed by tugboats to a processing, treatment and transportation facility located on the Champlain Canal one mile upstream from the Hudson River.
-The 110-acre property where the facility is located was vacant farmland and is situated between the Champlain Canal and an existing rail line.
+Dredged material was loaded onto hopper barges that, when filled, were pushed by tugboats to a processing, treatment and transportation facility located on the Champlain Canal one mile upstream from the Hudson River.
+The 110-acre property where the facility is located is situated between the Champlain Canal and an existing rail line.

-Loaded barges are moored at the facility’s 1,600-foot unloading wharf.
-Prior to the start of dredging in 2009, this area of the Canal was widened by 65 feet to ensure non-project vessels would be able to travel past the area despite the moored barges.
+Loaded barges were moored at one of two unloading stations at the facility’s 1,600-foot unloading wharf.
+Prior to the start of dredging in 2009, this area of the canal was widened by 65 feet to ensure non-project vessels would be able to travel past the area despite the moored barges.

-From the trommel, the remaining finer sediment passes through additional processing steps to remove pea gravel, sand and grit.
-The remaining fine sediment is pumped into a gravity thickener for further processing, then is sent to one of 12 specially manufactured filter presses housed inside a 41,000-square-foot sediment dewatering building.
-Filter plates inside the presses push together to squeeze water from the slurry.
-When the presses open, the resulting cake-like substance falls into large bins stationed under each press.
+From there, the remaining finer sediment passed through additional steps to remove pea gravel, sand and grit.
+The remaining fine sediment slurry was pumped into one of two gravity thickeners for further processing, then was sent to one of 12 specially manufactured filter presses housed inside a 41,000-square-foot sediment dewatering building.
+Filter plates inside the presses pushed together to squeeze water from the slurry.
+When the presses opened, the resulting cake-like substance fell into large bins stationed under each press.

-Once filled, the bins are transported by truck to one of two enclosed staging areas.
-Inside these 365-foot-long, 50-foot-high structures, the filter cake waits to be loaded onto railcars for disposal at a permitted hazardous waste disposal facility.
-The debris, rock, gravel and sand removed from the sediment during processing are transported by truck to on-site staging bins where it, too, awaits being loaded onto railcars.
-A geomembrane liner installed under all areas where PCB-containing sediment is processed, managed or staged ensures PCBs do not migrate from the site.
+Once filled, the bins were transported by truck to one of two enclosed staging areas.
+Inside these 365-foot-long, 50-foot-high structures, the filter cake waited to be loaded onto railcars for disposal at a permitted waste disposal facility.
+The debris, rock, gravel and sand removed from the material during dewatering was transported by truck to on-site staging bins where it, too, was loaded onto railcars.
+A geomembrane liner installed under all areas where PCB-containing sediment were processed, managed or staged ensured PCBs did not migrate from the site.

-Water removed during the dewatering process is pumped to tanks situated inside a 27,000-square-foot water treatment building located next door to the sediment dewatering building.
-Larger than some municipal water treatment plants, the facility is capable of treating two million gallons of water a day.
-Once filtered and processed to meet New York State’s strict water quality standards, the water is discharged into the Champlain Canal.
+Water removed during the dewatering process was treated inside a 27,000-square-foot water treatment building located next door to the sediment dewatering building.
+Larger than some municipal water treatment plants, the facility could treat two million gallons of water a day.
+Once filtered and processed to meet New York State’s strict water quality standards, the water was discharged into the Champlain Canal.